PRM™ Certificate Programs for Students

 Career Path - What comes next?

-Individuals with either the Foundations for Financial Risk Management or the Risk Management Practices certificate can apply to the PRM Designation program when they are eligible, meet any remaining PRM requirements necessary, and become a PRM Designation Holder*.
+Individuals with both the Foundations for Financial Risk Management and the Risk Management Practices certificate can apply to the PRM Designation program when they are eligible, meet any remaining PRM requirements necessary, and become a PRM Designation Holder*.
+As above, this can be combined with the PRMIA Risk Accreditation Program.

 Download the PRM Candidate Guidebook for complete details of the PRM Designation requirements.